gh-efforts/fost/README.md

 **Warning:**

-* Your private key will be stored in memory and will not be sent anywhere.
+* Your private key will be stored in memory (by default) and will not be sent anywhere.
-* When exiting the fost interactive mode, **ALL DATA** will be deleted, including the private key.
+* When exiting the fost interactive mode, **ALL DATA** will be deleted, including the private key ((by default)).

 **Use it at your own risk!** ☠️